HPSCTerrSys/TSMP/README.md

    ./setup_tsmp.ksh --man
 ```
 ### <a name="ver_his"></a> TSMP version history
-The model components used in TSMP for the versions v1.2.1, v1.2.2 and v1.2.3 are OASIS3-MCT v2, COSMO v5.01, CLM v3.5 and ParFlow 3.2.
+The model components used in TSMP are OASIS3-MCT v2, COSMO v5.01, CLM v3.5 and ParFlow 3.2 (for versions v1.2.1, v1.2.2 and v1.2.3) and ParFlow 3.7 for version v1.3.3.
 TSMP supports ParFlow 3.7 from version v1.3.3 onward.
-However, the other model components in version v1.3.3 are the same as the previous one.
 Note that **ParFlow 3.7 is cloned automatically via TSMP from the GitHub repository** https://github.com/hokkanen/parflow.git.

 ### <a name="ref_exp"></a> The fully coupled pan-European EURO-CORDEX evaluation experiment with TSMP